 DE|EN

-Asbestos cannot be recognised with the naked eye.
-Where it occurs in buildings, whether Eternit is always asbestos, what makes it dangerous, what Austrian law requires, and how to determine reliably whether asbestos is present.
+Asbestos cannot be recognised by eye.
+Where it occurs in buildings, whether Eternit is asbestos, what makes it dangerous and how to detect it reliably.

 Asbestos is not a single substance but a group of six naturally occurring silicate minerals that split into hair-fine fibres.
-The EU chemicals regulation REACH names them explicitly: chrysotile (white asbestos, from the serpentine group) and the five amphiboles actinolite, anthophyllite, tremolite, amosite (brown asbestos) and crocidolite (blue asbestos).
-Exactly the fibrous form that made asbestos the most widely used building material of the twentieth century (non-combustible, heat-resistant, insulating, cheap) also makes it the most dangerous: the IARC of the WHO classifies all types of asbestos as a Group 1 carcinogen, as carcinogenic to humans, with no safe threshold.
+The EU chemicals regulation REACH names them in Annex XVII, entry 6: chrysotile (white asbestos, from the serpentine group) and the five amphiboles actinolite, anthophyllite, tremolite, amosite (brown asbestos) and crocidolite (blue asbestos).
+Entry 6 prohibits manufacturing, placing on the market and using these fibres, and articles and mixtures to which they are intentionally added.
+Exactly the fibrous form that made asbestos the most widely used building material of the twentieth century (non-combustible, heat-resistant, insulating, cheap) also makes it the most dangerous: the IARC classifies all types of asbestos as a Group 1 carcinogen, as carcinogenic to humans, with no established threshold (IARC Monograph 100C).
+We set out the thresholds and analytical methods separately on the standards page.

 Where asbestos occurs in buildings

-Asbestos was built into more than 3,000 products, most often in buildings constructed between about 1960 and 1990.
+Asbestos was built into a wide range of building products, most often in buildings constructed between about 1960 and 1990.
 Typical locations:

-• Eternit and other asbestos-cement products on roofs and facades and as pipes (around 10 to 15 percent chrysotile in a cement matrix)
+• Eternit and other asbestos-cement products on roofs and facades and as pipes (around 10 to 15 percent chrysotile in a cement matrix; DGUV)

 • vinyl floor coverings of the 1960s to 1980s with black asbestos paper as a backing layer